MicrosoftDocs/biztalk-docs/biztalk/core/exchange-patterns-for-receive-adapters.md

  After the messages are prepared, they can be submitted into the Messaging Engine.
 To see how a one-way receive adapter might submit a message into the engine, see the code sample [SubmitDirect (BizTalk Server Sample)](../core/submitdirect-biztalk-server-sample.md).

 ## Request-Response
  Two-way receive adapters are typically used on one-way or two-way receive ports.
 The adapter determines whether the receive location it is servicing is a one-way or two-way port by inspecting the [!INCLUDE[btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)] configuration property bag.
-This process is explained in [IBTTransportConfig.AddReceiveEndpoint Method (COM)](../core/ibttransportconfig-addreceiveendpoint-method-com.md).
+This process is explained in the **IBTTransportConfig.AddReceiveEndpoint Method (COM)** [!INCLUDE[ui-guidance-developers-reference](../includes/ui-guidance-developers-reference.md)].

  The following object interaction diagram illustrates the process of performing a request-response message exchange.
 The adapter requests a new batch from the transport proxy and passes in its reference to the **IBTTransmitter** interface through the **SubmitRequestMessage** method.
 The Messaging Engine delivers the response message on this interface by using the **TransmitMessage** method.